kree-nickm/element-list-controller/README.md

 Terminology used throughout this readme is as follows:
 __list container__ - The DOM element that you have applied the `sortable`/`filtered`/`paged` class(es) to.
-__list__ - If the list container is a TABLE element, then the list is the first TBODY child of it.
+__list__ - If the list container is a TABLE element, then a list is each TBODY child of it.
 Otherwise, the list and list container are the same thing.
 __record__ - Each individual DOM element child of the list which contains the data that you wish to display.
 __field__ - A piece of data present on all of the records, which you plan on using to sort or filter the records.